airou-lab/ARCPro-Minicity_Documentation/ARCPro/README.md

 After printing, ensure the parts were printed well, and you have all the parts mentioned above.

 ## 2: Remove all prexisting parts from the chassis
-This includes the existing ESC, protective casing over the driveshaft, and
+This includes the existing ESC, protective casing over the driveshaft, but keep the motor.

 ## 3: Measure the length of your chassis.
+This means from one edge to another, NOT from wheel to the other. ** Mark the center

+## 4: Both left and right, mark 2 inchs.
+Do the same for the opposite side of the chassis.
+Carefully drill al 3 holes using a M3 drill bit.
+Be very careful not to drill into the Servo motor or DC motor.

+## 5: Place the chassis extension.
+Screw the extension with in M2.5 14mm and secure with a hex nut.

+## 6: